Ascent Of The Amazon Logo

 Light at the end of the jungle

-February 23, 2017 by Pete
+February 23, 2017 by Casey

 I was sitting in the little Igapo Açu Pousda alone, unable to find anyone who would walk with me, and thinking about attempting a solo crossing.
 I could see what looked like an indigenous guy sitting at the other side of the room.
 I went over and asked him if he was from a community … Read more »